 An 8-year-old who is a 'natural performer' but sometimes gets so caught up in their own ideas that they forget to collaborate, or a child who loves seeing their own vibrant, multigenerational family life reflected on the page.

 This is a very safe, 'cold read' book.
-No sensitive content requires pre-screening, though parents might want to look up some of the Spanish phrases used to help with pronunciation during read-alouds.
+No sensitive content requires pre-screening.
 A parent might choose this after hearing their child say, 'I'm scared I'm not good enough for the show,' or seeing their child struggle to share the lead role in a play or project.

 Younger readers (7-8) will focus on the fun of the talent show and the colorful illustrations.
-Older readers (9-10) will pick up on the nuances of Sarai's leadership and the importance of her Latinx identity.
+Older readers (9-10) will pick up on the nuances of Sarai's leadership and how her family and cultural background influence her actions.

-Unlike many 'theatre kid' books that focus on competition, this story focuses on using one's talents for the benefit of the community and celebrates a specific, joyful Latinx family experience without it being a 'struggle' story.
+Unlike many 'theatre kid' books that focus on competition, this story focuses on using one's talents for the benefit of the community and celebrates a joyful Latinx family experience, focusing on community and creativity.

 Sarai Gonzalez is a fourth-grader with a big personality and even bigger dreams.
 When her school announces a talent show to raise money for the music program, Sarai is determined to help.
 However, she faces the challenge of balancing her individual desire for the spotlight with the needs of her friends and the pressure of organizing a successful event.
 The story follows her journey from planning to performance, emphasizing community and creativity.